Scientific Workflow#

 )

-In a Jupyter notebook, the default behaviour is for this information to appear in the cell being run and for it to include:
+In a Jupyter notebook, the default behavior is for this information to appear in the cell being run and to include:

-• A visual showing how the search has sampler parameter space so far, giving intuition on how the search is performing.
+A visual showing how the search has sampled parameter space so far, providing intuition on how the search is performing.

 Here is an image of how this looks:

-The example below shows how this is done for the simple example of fitting a 1D Gaussian profile:
+The example below shows how this is done for the simple case of fitting a 1D Gaussian profile:

 class Analysis(af.Analysis):